 The GoFundMe charity fundraising feature simplifies charitable giving in Canada, making it easier than ever for Canadians to start a charity fundraising challenge or donate to a charity campaign.
-It’s free to set up a charity fundraiser and the automatic donation delivery feature means you don’t have to worry about handling any funds—donations are automatically sent to the certified charity selected on GoFundMe.
+It’s to set up a charity fundraiser and the automatic donation delivery feature means you don’t have to worry about handling any funds—donations are automatically sent to the certified charity selected on GoFundMe.

 2. Host a virtual fundraising event